runelite/plugin-hub/README.md

 You may contribute to existing plugins by selecting the plugin from https://runelite.net/plugin-hub, navigating to the plugin's GitHub repository by following the "Report an issue" link, and then following the "Create new plugins" section below from step 3.

 ## Creating new plugins
- 1. Generate your own repository from the [plugin template](https://github.com/runelite/example-plugin/generate) link.
+ 1. Generate your own repository from the [plugin template](https://github.com/runelite/example-plugin/generate) link (you must be signed into GitHub first).
     Alternatively, you may use the `create_new_plugin.py` script provided in this repository to generate a new plugin project.

  2. Name your repository something appropriate, in my case I will name it `helmet-check` with the description `You should always wear a helmet.` **Make sure that your repository is set to public**.